EricPendergast/shadows-are-walls-REVAMP/README.md

 ### Opaque objects can move

-This is the part where it starts to get interesting.
 If an object is penetrating on the edge of a shadow casted by an opaque object, the opaque object can move in such a way that the collision is resolved.
 These collisions are robust enough to allow for stacking behavior.

 ![](https://github.com/EricPendergast/shadows-are-walls-REVAMP/blob/main/Gifs/7.gif)
 ![](https://github.com/EricPendergast/shadows-are-walls-REVAMP/blob/main/Gifs/8.gif)